Albert Pullerits grant

 - Members of the evaluation committee are approved by the Directive of the Director General of Statistics Estonia.

 - The number of members of the committee depends on the number of papers submitted for the competition.

 - Members of the committee do not participate in assessing the papers that they have supervised or reviewed or if they are not impartial for any other reason.

 - In assessing the student papers, the committee takes into account the following criteria:

 - novelty of the conception;

 In case two papers are assessed as equally good, prevalence is given to the applicability of the results.

 Announcement and recognition of the winner

-- Statistics Estonia will announce the winner for the Albert Pullerits grant on the website of Statistics Estonia at the latest during the 25th week of 2017.
-The winner will be awarded the certificate of honour and a new iPad 16GB WIFI.
-The supervisor of the work will be awarded the certificate of honour.
+- Statistics Estonia will announce the winner for the Albert Pullerits Grant on the website of Statistics Estonia at the latest during the 25th week of 2017.
+The winner will be awarded a certificate and an iPad.
+The winner’s supervisor will be awarded a certificate of honour.

 The notice on the requirements for applicants will be published on the website of Statistics Estonia.